Balsamic Glazed Brussels Sprouts and Sweet Potatoes

 Hello, favorite vegetable dish!
 For other sides worthy of a holiday dinner, try my Loaded Fall Harvest Salad with Honey Balsamic Dressing or my Make-Ahead Creamy Mashed Potatoes.
 So many choices for y’all!

 Roasted Veggies are on repeat here at our home, because it’s so easy to add flavor to foods that are good for you.
 Even picky kids can learn to like vegetables when you incorporate olive oil, salt, and pepper.
-Adding bacon is one step up from that, these are always a hit around here.
+Adding bacon is one step up from that, and this easy side dish is always a hit around here.

 Adding a balsamic glaze to vegetables gives them a slightly sweet but tangy flavor.
 It’s a great way to turn a regular dish into something a little more special.
 Add this one to your menu for the holidays!